ocftw/OpenGovReport14-16/src/jade/md/en/ch-2.md

 Apart from laws and regulations, open data advisory teams have been set up in the Executive Yuan and all second-level agencies under it since 2015.
 A team consists of representatives from the agency and the society and holds several meetings in a year, covering strategic planning, data inventory, communication and promotion, and data quality.
 In the meeting, the team also looks into the data that people requested to make sure the agency respond to people’s needs.
 However, the teams are not always made up of experts and academics on open data and meet only once every few months, thus leaving the results unsatisfactory and the meeting a formality.

 ### Entrepreneur and Business
-> Too much emphasis on short-term activities and hackathons;
+> * Too much emphasis on short-term activities and hackathons
-> Lack of industrial policy for the data economy
+> * Lack of industrial policy for the data economy

 In terms of open data, the Taiwanese Government attaches much importance to the data economy.
 The Industrial Development Bureau (IDB) of the Ministry of Economic Affairs (MOEA), as the coordinator of such efforts, has organized numerous competitions and hackathons in the past three years to boost the open-data-based innovative economy.
 The hackathons were wonderful indeed but they were short-term events that lasted only a couple of days.
 Without the support of an industry supply chain and a robust data economy policy, the products of hackathons were rarely developed into marketable ones.
 Also, open data activities driven by hackathons usually ceased after the event.
 All in all, there has been no comprehensive industrial policy but mostly short-term activities and competitions.